PyotrShamburov/diploma-tms-motostore/README.md

 Web application for placing ads for the sale of motorcycles.

 Stack:
-Java 8
+Java 8<br>
-Spring Boot
+Spring Boot,
-Spring Security
+Spring Security,
-Thymeleaf
+Thymeleaf,
-H2 database
+H2 database.